 Studying mathematics, not computer science, was the first choice.
 During his math bachelor's degree at Johannes Kepler University in Linz, he attended his first programming courses.
-Before that, he had never learned how to do so.
+Before that, he had never learned how to do so, Lukas says.
 In the end, however, he enjoyed programming so much that he completed a bachelor's degree in computer science in parallel to his master's degree in mathematics.

-One of his computer science professors, his eventual PhD supervisor Robert Wille, inspired Lukas so much that he decided he wanted to write his bachelor's thesis with this very professor.
+One of his computer science professors, his later PhD supervisor Robert Wille, inspired Lukas so much that he decided he wanted to write his bachelor's thesis with this very professor.
 "Optimal Mapping of Quantum Circuits to the IBM QX Architectures" was ultimately the title of the thesis.
-That it became a quantum-computing-topic was more of a pragmatic decision; it simply "fit in well" with Robert's working group at the time.
+That it became a quantum-computing topic was more of a pragmatic decision; it simply "fit in well" with Robert's working group at the time, Lukas says.
 Until then, he himself had never come into contact with the subject of quantum computing.

 Mathematics & Computer Science